 We opened the year with the sophomore edition of the Young Contemporaries.
 With grants awarded by the Rele Arts Foundation, the 5 talented and promising artists selected created a body of work for the Young Contemporaries 2017 exhibition.
-Working in diverse forms of expression, the artists: Marcelina Akpojotor, Rewa Umuna, Sejiro Avoseh, Ezekiel Odifeso, and Oladimeji Coker produced work that boldly contributed to conversations around; human identity, traversing racial and cultural boundaries, femininity, and the duality of human nature.
+Working in diverse forms of expression, the artists: Marcelina Akpojotor, Rewa Umuna, Sejiro Avoseh, Ezekiel Osifeso, and Oladimeji Coker produced work that boldly contributed to conversations around human identity, traversing racial and cultural boundaries, femininity, and the duality of human nature.

 In his mixed media series, Sejiro, makes a statement on the complexity of the perceived human identity, and questions external perceptions of the appearance.
 One’s appearance should not be the only unit that makes up one’s identity.
 His automobile-related face collage asks: Should we treat and judge humans as things?
 As you would judge a car for its looks.
 In the brilliant miniature series, he requests of the observer to look beyond what we see, to understand the many other things that make up the identity on a more visceral level.

 Oladimeji, the only photographer of the group, deftly tells a story of duality. “ In the beginning, we were created to subdue and preserve the earth,” his monochrome photographs tell a tale of the warring selves culled from the theories of a Jewish philosopher.
 The selves, he believes, had been created in man since inception.
 As we go along the photographic timeline we see these selves-- the Subduer and the Preserver express their contrasting approach to life.